February 6, 2023

-The answers from one-off questions of ad hoc analysis can drive specific business decisions.
-This is different from KPI dashboard reporting, which assembles metrics that monitor the business, a department, a project, or an initiative.
-Companies need both types of analysis to accurately see what’s happening.
+Ad hoc analysis is different from KPI dashboard reporting, which assembles metrics that monitor the business, a department, a project, or an initiative.
+Companies need both types of analysis to accurately see what’s happening and make decisions.

-Some of the most important company decisions can come from ad hoc analysis.
 While the term ad hoc comes from Latin meaning “to this,” or “for this purpose only,” it doesn’t mean that all ad hoc analysis has a shelf life.
-As Mode’s Chief Analytics Officer Benn Stancil explained on his Substack, the decisions made in ad hoc analysis can often be essential nuggets of wisdom that are used repeatedly.
+As Mode’s Chief Analytics Officer Benn Stancil explained on his Substack, the decisions made in ad hoc analysis can often be essential nuggets of wisdom that are used repeatedly:

 Business teams and data teams need to work on analytics together—here's how to accomplish that.

-It’s commonly and most easily done in BI software tools.
-Mode has a high technical ceiling that makes ad hoc analys advanced.
+Ad hoc analysis is commonly and most easily done in BI software tools.
+Mode has a high technical ceiling that makes ad hoc analysis easy.

 For data teams, the backend that can support ad hoc analysis can include things like defining governed data models for tools to read from; monitoring the pipelines that feed these models so that you can reliably detect anomalies; and curating data platforms (like Condé Nast did) to help people find relevant data and dashboards.
 The analytics engineer might be the person who owns and maintains this system.

 But once the systems to support ad hoc analysis are in place, the end user needs to be able to enact various data exploration techniques in order to generate answers themself.
 Here are some of the ways business teams can explore data, and examples of how they can do that in Mode.

 Your BI tool should make it easy for both business and data teams to conduct, share, and understand ad hoc analysis however they are most familiar with.
 To start, you should evaluate your BI tool to make sure it can do the following: